wavexx/Expect.jl/README.rst

 standard input, then you wait for a set of known replies from it's output.

-If the program you're communicating with was already meant to be controlled automatically through a serial protocol, then using readandwrite_ directly avoids some overhead.
+If the program you're communicating with was already meant to be controlled through a serial protocol, then using readandwrite_ directly is recommended as it avoids some overhead when spawning the process.

 Expect differs from ``readandwrite`` in two major ways: